abhishek-vaidya54/test/README.md

 ### Make Pull Request
 Once You have added your issue to Jira, created your new branch, created your primilinary test, coded, improved your test and code, and documented, you are now ready to submit your PR.
 Submiting a PR is very simple just make sure that you are asking to merge to staging.
 A teammate will take over, check to see if you followed the procedures, well documented your changes, downloard the package and run the packaged test.
 Finally check to see the code coverage.
 Once all of those check out, they will merge your changes to staging.

+### Versioning
+The versioning system we use is for degree of compatibility with our API's.
+We use 3 different numbers, a major, minor, and patch (0.0.0).
+The patch is incremented everytime a bug is fixed, however thoes fixes do not change the API's.
+The minor version is incremented for releases which add new, API features and is also compatible with the current API.
+Major is used when there is no backwards compatibility with the current API's.

+Example:
+let say we are at version 0.2 After releasing we realize that there is a bug.
+Once the bug is fixed and changes have been made accordingly and is realeased, then the new version of the application is version 0.2.1.
+If new features are added to the application, then the next release will be version 0.3 and with bug fixes will change accodingly 0.3.1 etc...
+For major changes that make it incompatible with OLD API's then we change the major number, 1.0.0 or just 1, and with new features it becomes 1.1 etc... and with bug fixes it becomes 1.1.1 etc...

 ## Conclusion
 Adding new features to `sat_orm` package is simple, and following these procedures will ensure the best quality of the ORM's and of the package overall.